GUNUNG · Italia (Abruzzo)

 SourceClimbing Experiences

-The Corno Grande ascent typically begins at Campo Imperatore ('Little Tibet', ~2,130 m) — a vast plateau reachable by cable car from Assergi or via the S.S.
+The Corno Grande ascent typically begins at Campo Imperatore ('Little Tibet', ~2,130 m) — a vast plateau reachable by cable car from Fonte Cerreto or via the S.S.
 17b road.
-From there, Sentiero 101 (or 103) leads to Rifugio Duca degli Abruzzi (2,388 m) as the main rest point.
-The upper section crosses loose scree (Brecciaio and Conca degli Invalidi), requiring balance and care, before a Class I–II scramble to the Vetta Occidentale (2,912 m).
-Hikers report a dramatic rocky-desert atmosphere, noticeably thinner air above ~2,500 m, and sweeping views of the Adriatic and the Abruzzo valley from the summit.
+From there, Sentiero 101/103 leads to the Rifugio Duca degli Abruzzi (2,388 m) and Sella di Monte Aquila as rest points, then climbs through the Conca degli Invalidi (~2,670 m) and the Ghiaione del Brecciaio — a loose scree field demanding balance.
+The upper section is a Class I–II scramble near the rim of the Ghiacciaio del Calderone (Europe's southernmost, steadily shrinking glacier) up to the summit cross of the Vetta Occidentale (2,912 m).
+Many sources recommend a helmet for rockfall and exposed terrain.
+Hikers report a dramatic rocky-desert atmosphere and sweeping Adriatic views from the highest peak of the Apennine peninsula.

 References